 While the program was established and initially funded during the 108th Congress, the 109th Congress has been and will continue to debate MCC funding issues, as well as conduct oversight hearings on operations of the Corporation.
-In 2006, Congress may consider changes to the authorizing legislation, including those proposed in H.R.
-4014 or other bills that might be introduced during the second session.
+In 2006, Congress is also considering changes to the authorizing legislation, as proposed in H.R.
+4014.

-MCC Background1
+MCC Background2